 One solution (solution #3 in TR 23.700-70) proposed that an application may signal the required content ratio for a PDU Set (i.e., the required ratio of PDUs of a PDU Set needed by the receiver to reconstruct the original content) by first providing a mapping between content ratio levels and PDU Set Importance (PSI) values in the control plane to 5GS and by then using the PSI in the GTP-U header and the mapping received to determine the content ratio per PDU Set at NG-RAN.
 Does SA4 consider this a feasible option?

 Answer: RAN2 believe this specific question is in the scope of SA4.

-Kindly provide feedback on the questions above and provide additional feedback on the solutions, if any.

-Answer: In general, RAN2 see benefits in avoiding unnecessary transmissions of out-of-dated data or data no longer needed by application.
-That helps improve system capacity and enable more UE power savings (e.g. UE can finish a data burst sooner and go to sleep earlier).

 2. Actions:

 To SA2: